Long-finned Pilot Whale

 A partial assessment of the sustainability of the Faroese hunt was conducted in 2012.
 It concluded that sustaining an annual catch of 678 animals (corresponding to the average annual Faroese catch 1997-2011) required that the population contributing to the catch counts 50,000 – 80,000 pilot whales (NAMMCO 2013).
 The population sustaining the catch is estimated to be over 100,000 whales.

-A full assessment of the sustainability of both the Faroese and Greenlandic catches will be done after the 2015 surveys, when the new abundance data is available and the trend analysis completed, now scheduled for 2019.
+A full assessment of the sustainability of both the Faroese and Greenlandic catches is planned for 2021.
+It will integrate the last 2015 survey results and the trend analysis, as well as the latest tagging and genetic information.

 Icelandic: Marsvin, grindahvalur

 English: Long-finned pilot whale, blackfish, pothead, caaing whale

 552 cm in length and 1.7 tons for adult males and 432 cm and 0.9 tons for adult females